IBM-Bluemix-Docs/go/index.md

 ## Step 2.
 Deploying with the dashboard
 {: #deploy-go}

-1. From the App Details page, click **Deploy to Cloud**.
+1. From the **App details** page, click **Deploy**.
-2. Set up your deployment method according to the instructions for the method you choose:
+2. Set up your deployment target according to the instructions for the method you choose:
-  * **Deploy to [Kubernetes](/docs/apps/deploying?topic=creating-apps-containers-kube#containers)**.
+  * **Deploy to [IBM Kubernetes Service](/docs/apps/deploying?topic=creating-apps-containers-kube#containers)**.
 This option creates a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
 You can create a cluster or deploy to an existing cluster.
   * **Deploy to Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
 If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf#about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee#cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.
   * **Deploy to a [Virtual Server](/docs/apps?topic=creating-apps-vsi-deploy#vsi-deploy)**.
 This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.

 3. Select your options, and then click **Create**.
 A toolchain is created for you and deploys your app automatically.

 ## Step 3.
-Adding a resource (Optional)
+Adding a service (Optional)
 {: #add-resource-go}

 You can quickly add services like security or storage to your Go app from within the dashboard.

 1. Return to your Go app in the [{{site.data.keyword.cloud_notm}} {{site.data.keyword.dev_console}}](https://cloud.ibm.com/developer/appservice/dashboard){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").
-2. Click **Add Resource**, select the category of the service you want to add, click **Next**, then choose your service. {{site.data.keyword.cloud_notm}} {{site.data.keyword.dev_console}} creates the service for you based on the selected plan.
+2. Click **Add service**, select the category of the service you want to add, click **Next**, then choose your service. {{site.data.keyword.cloud_notm}} {{site.data.keyword.dev_console}} creates the service for you based on the selected plan.
 If you previously created the service that you plan to use, choose the **Existing** category.
-3. After the service is created, click **Download Code** to regenerate the project with the SDK that connects to your service.
+3. After the service is created, click **Download code** to regenerate the project with the SDK that connects to your service.

 ## Step 4.
 Testing and accessing your Go app locally
 {: #run_local-go}